StefanBossbaly/CopperheadOS-Docker/README.md

 ## Enviroment Variables

 ### `USE_CCACHE`
 Enable or disable using `ccache`.
-Can significantly speed up later builds.
+Can significantly speed up later builds for both the CopperheadOS and chromium build processes.
 All cache files are saved to `CCACHE_DIR`.
 Defaults to the value of 1.

 ### `CCACHE_SIZE`
 If `USE_CCACHE` is true this variable determines the size of the ccache.
+This value should be a number followed by an optional suffix: "k", "M", "G", "T".
+The default suffix is G. Use 0 for no limit.
 Defaults to the value of "50G".

 ### `SIGNATURE_SPOOFING`
 If set, privileged apps will be allowed to spoof their signature.
 This is needed for packages like Microg or FakeStore to spoof being Google Play Services or the Google Play Store.
+Please note that there is a security risk to setting this to "yes".
 Defaults to "no".

 ### `DEVICE`
 The codename of the device the build will be for.
 Currently supported is all the